 Pseudo-Anonymous: Who the hell knows who this is?
 Could be anybody.
 Anonymous, as you know, is a collective of hacktivists who release videos via a semi-official YouTube channel and occasionally organize mass actions dealing with everything from Scientology to Australian porn.
 But pseudo-Anonymous groups proliferate online, and (as we’ll see) their stances are often at odds with the real Anonymous.
-In this post, I have tried to differentiate between pseudo-Anonymous groups and Anonymous, but it’s not always an easy thing to do.
+In these posts, I have tried to differentiate between pseudo-Anonymous groups and Anonymous, but it’s not always an easy thing to do.

 Seaman got his start in journalism by landing an internship at Jezebel in 2007.
 His bosses immediately tired of his childish self-absorption.
 He then wrote two books about self-promotion, including How to Be a Publicity Whore (2008), and became something of an expert on cryptocurrency.

 In 2016, he was publishing a HuffPo finance blog.
 That’s where things went sideways.
 HuffPo supposedly fired him for posting too many stories about Hillary’s health during the 2016 election cycle, and he admittedly turned into a beer-swilling, unemployed mess.
 He grew determined to get revenge on “that bitch”, and Pizzagate was one of the last straws left to grasp.
 Seaman grasped it hard.
 As we’ll see in part II, though, Seaman was not actually fired by Huffpo.